Wanting to sell one of your gemstones or jewels?

-Whatever the case, we’ve compiled a list of some FAQs to help you sell your gemstones for cash and make a smooth and swift sale.
+Whatever the case, we’ve compiled a list of some FAQs to help you have a smooth and swift sale.

 An experienced evaluator always keeps in mind the following pricing factors:

 Your gemstone or jewel’s quality

 Local appeal for this precise gem or jewel in your region

 Contemporary fashion trends also determine value, particularly if a stone is set in a certain piece.

 An objective market assessment provides you with a reference point in determining your asking price.

 If you need additional gem-specific purchasing hints, GIA’S Gem Encyclopedia can help you out.

 2. How Do I Locate an Evaluator?

 There are different assessor associations you can approach to find an independent evaluator: